 Replacement is a reversal of the removal procedure.
 Ensure the securing pins (a) are correctly located in the frame supports (b).

-Removal of Fiat spare wheel:
+4.4 Removal of Fiat spare wheel (where fitted)

-- The ground should be flat and adequately firm. - b.
+- a.
+The ground should be flat and adequately firm. - b.
 Turn the engine off and engage the handbrake. - c.
 Engage first gear or reverse.

 Removal